Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

+    * From 0.9.0, when ``configMAX_SYSCALL_INTERRUPT_PRIORITY >= 255``, the FreeRTOS interrupt masking will
+      use MSTATUS.MIE to disable/enable interrupts, otherwise it will use ECLIC MTH as before.
     * You can check the ``application\freertos\`` for freertos application reference
     * From Nuclei SDK 0.6.0, we introduced FreeRTOS SMP support, both Nuclei RV32 and RV64 processors are supported.
     * Current version of FreeRTOS used in Nuclei SDK is ``V11.1.0``